Bogor

-With several hundred thousand people living on an area of about 20 km2, the central part of Bogor is one of the world's most densely populated areas.
+With several hundred thousand people living in an area of about 20 km2, the central part of Bogor is one of the world's most densely populated areas.
 The city has a presidential palace and a botanical garden (Kebun Raya Bogor) – one of the oldest and largest in the world.
 It bears the nickname "Rainy City" (Kota Hujan), because of frequent rain showers, even during the dry season.

+In the 1990s–2000s, the city regularly hosted various international events, such as ministry-level meetings of the Asia-Pacific institutions and the APEC summit of 15 November 1994.

 History

 Precolonial period

 The first mention of a settlement at present Bogor dates to the 5th century when the area was part of Tarumanagara, one of the earliest states in Indonesian history.
 After a series of defeats by the neighboring Srivijaya, Tarumanagara was transformed into the Sunda Kingdom, and in 669, the capital of Sunda was built between two parallel rivers, the Ciliwung and Cisadane.
 It was named Pakuan Pajajaran, in old Sundanese meaning "a place between the parallel [rivers]", and became the predecessor of the modern Bogor.

 Over the next several centuries, Pakuan Pajajaran became one of the largest cities in medieval Indonesia with a population reaching 48,000.
-The name Pajajaran was then used for the entire kingdom, and the capital was simply called Pakuan.
-The chronicles of that time were written in Sanskrit, which was the language used for official and religious purposes, using the Pallava writing system, on rock stellas called prasasti.
+The name Pajajaran was then used from the 16th century for the entire kingdom, and the capital was simply called Pakuan.
+The chronicles of that time were written in Sanskrit, which was the language used for official and religious purposes, using the Pallava script, on rock steles called prasasti.
 The prasasti found in and around Bogor differ in shape and text style from other Indonesian prasasti and are among the main attractions of the city.

-From the 9th-15th centuries, the capital moved between Pakuan and other cities of the kingdom, and finally returned to Pakuan by King Siliwangi (Sri Baduga Maharaja) on 3 June 1482 – the day of his coronation.
+From the 9th–15th centuries, the capital moved between Pakuan and other cities of the kingdom, and finally returned to Pakuan by King Siliwangi (Sri Baduga Maharaja) on 3 June 1482 – the day of his coronation.
 Since 1973, this date is celebrated in Bogor as an official city holiday.

 In 1579, Pakuan was captured and almost completely destroyed by the army of the Sultanate of Banten, causing the existence of the State of Sunda to cease.
 The city was abandoned and remained uninhabited for decades.